railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

                 *  :guilabel:`Priority` : \ ``2``\  .

-Once this list has been entered, you should look for the partner form of TinAtwo again.
+Once this list has been entered, you should look up the partner form of TinAtwo again.
 Click the :guilabel:`Sales & Purchases` tab to set the :guilabel:`Sale Pricelist` field to *TinAtwo Contract*.
 If the contract is only valid for one year, do not forget to set the :guilabel:`Start Date` and :guilabel:`End Date` fields in the :guilabel:`Pricelist Version`.